danvk/pg-to-ts/README.md

 making sure that timestamps/dates really do come back as strings, not Date objects.
 See <https://github.com/brianc/node-pg-types> for details.

-### prefix tableNames with schemaName

---prefixWithSchemaNames

-It will prefix the table name with the schema name. i.e `schemaName_tableName`.
-It is a simple and clean solution to have multiple schemas that may have conflicting table names.

 ### JSON types

 By default, Postgres `json` and `jsonb` columns will be typed as `unknown`.